working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 # Solution 2b: nginx routes on custom header

 The new `canary` feature in nginx makes this kind of routing very easy - traffic that matches a certain criteria gets sent to a different backend.
-We could use a custom header such as “ro-reg” to send internal traffic to the read-only registry.
+We could use a custom header such as `ro-reg` to send internal traffic to the read-only registry.

     annotations:
       nginx.ingress.kubernetes.io/canary: "true"